-- Employers/people in control of premises have a legal duty to protect the health, safety and welfare of all those affected by their workplace.
-As well as this, other Regulations require employers/people in control of workplaces to assess if there is any risk of exposure to bacteria such as legionella.
-If so, they should take measures to prevent exposure or if prevention is not possible then they must control the risk from legionella. - Landlords have the same duty for the properties they own.
-To control any risks from exposure to legionella to their staff, residents, guests, tenants and customers by putting in place appropriate control measures.
+- Dutyholders have a legal responsibility to protect the health, safety and welfare of all those affected by their work.
+As well as this, other Regulations require employers and self-employed persons in control of premises to assess if there is any risk of exposure to bacteria such as legionella.
+If so, they should take measures to prevent exposure or if prevention is not possible then they must control the risk from legionella. - Landlords with retained responsibility for the maintenance of the supplied water system in a shared let building would be dutyholders.
+In these circumstances they must control risks from exposure to legionella to their staff (if any), residents, guests, tenants and customers by putting in place appropriate control measures.
 This is especially important in residential buildings where there are vulnerable people living, such as retirement flats or assisted living. - Employees have a general duty to take care of their own health and safety.
 In the case of legionella this would involve not putting themselves at risk by making sure equipment is used properly and by following any other control mechanisms that have been put in place to control the risk of exposure to legionella.
 Also, where protective equipment has been provided, the employee has a duty to make sure it is worn properly and any problems with it reported to the manager.
 Employees must also take note of any training, information and instructions provided to them about the risk of coming into contact with legionella.